Asana

 Using Asana auth in custom tools

-You can use the pre-built Arcade Asana toolkit to quickly build agents and AI apps that interact with Asana.
+You can use the pre-built Arcade Asana MCP Server to quickly build and AI apps that interact with Asana.

-If the pre-built tools in the Asana toolkit don’t meet your needs, you can author your own custom tools that interact with Asana API.
+If the pre-built tools in the Asana Server don’t meet your needs, you can author your own custom tools that interact with Asana API.

 Use the Asana()

 auth class to specify that a tool requires authorization with Asana.
-The authentication token needed to call the Asana API is available in the tool context through the context.get_auth_token_or_empty()
+The authentication token needed to call the Asana API is available in the through the context.get_auth_token_or_empty()

 method.